leichester/cheat-sheet-elixir/README.md

 ## Modules And Named Functions

+Modules provide namespaces for things you define.
+We’ve already seen them encapsulating named functions.
+They also act as wrappers for macros, structs, protocols, and other modules.
+If we want to reference a function defined in a module from outside that module, we need to prefix the reference with the module’s name.
+All modules are defined at the top level.
+When we define a module inside another, Elixir simply prepends the outer module name to the inner module name, putting a dot between the two.
+This means we can directly define a nested module. there’s no particular relationship between the nested modules.

 - `defmodule` => define Modules
 - `def`  => define functions inside Modules
 - `defp`  => define private functions inside Modules.
 Private functions can be called only within the module that declares it.